 Essay 2 Instructions: In 250-500 words please indicate your expected career track (examples include, but are not limited to, consulting, banking, asset management, research and modeling, risk management, etc.) and describe how the Master of Science in Financial Economics will help you attain your career goals.
 Please be specific.

 My long term goal is to create a VC firm focusing on Micro, Small, and Medium Enterprises (MSMEs).
 Accounting for more than 60% of Indonesia’s GDP and over 90% of its labor market, MSMEs often struggle to secure financing other than expensive micro loans to expand their businesses.
-Hence, I aim to build a platform that invests in MSMEs to improve funding accessibility so that they can grow their business and further contribute to Indonesia's welfare.
+Hence, I aim to build a platform that invests in MSMEs, improving funding accessibility to grow their business and further contribute to Indonesia's welfare.

-Columbia’s MSFE program is perfect to launch my career because it combines highly quantitative and data-driven modules, while also offering financial economics courses that can complement my undergraduate degree in economics.
+Columbia’s MSFE program is perfect to launch my career because it combines highly quantitative and data-driven modules while also offering financial economics courses that complement my undergraduate degree in economics.
 A thorough understanding of how the market system works will enable me to invest in MSMEs while taking into account the current and future economic situation when evaluating investment prospects.

-From the program’s courses, I am interested in taking the Entrepreneurial Finance class to understand the financial considerations and challenges faced by businesses, therefore I can carefully evaluate MSMEs prior to investing and develop the proper strategies to grow them.
+I am interested in taking the Entrepreneurial Finance class to understand the financial considerations and challenges faced by businesses so I can carefully evaluate MSMEs prior to investing and develop the proper strategies to grow them.
 Additionally, the Foundations of VC course allows me to learn best practices in deal structuring and valuation methods in growing ventures.
-Both of these courses will then serve as prerequisites for the Building a VC Investment Thesis course, in which I am eager to learn under Professor Angela Lee with her expertise in investing and building businesses, including evaluating investment prospects.
-From her, I also hope to obtain valuable insights regarding VC investing and learn more from her experiences of working with her fellow investors through her investing network, 37 Angels, and the numerous entrepreneurs that she has evaluated throughout her journey.
+Both courses will serve as prerequisites for the Building a VC Investment Thesis course, in which I am eager to learn under Professor Angela Lee with her expertise in investing and building businesses, including evaluating investment prospects.
+I also hope to learn from her experiences of working with fellow investors through her investing network, 37 Angels, and the numerous entrepreneurs she has evaluated throughout her journey.

-Outside of class, I plan to get plenty of practical experiences by participating in extracurricular activities and maximizing my experience at Columbia.
-I intend to join the Columbia Women in Business (CWiB) to sharpen my leadership skills by participating in the Leadership Development and Mentoring programs and expand my network through the series of events that the CwiB holds, which is important since networking is a key aspect in building a venture capital.
-I am also eager to learn valuable insights from the experiences of female leaders in finance that CWiB invites as its speaker to its Conference programs.
+Outside of class, I plan to get practical experiences by participating in extracurricular activities and maximizing my experience at Columbia.
+Joining the Columbia Women in Business (CWiB) will sharpen my leadership skills.
+Participating in the Leadership Development and Mentoring programs and expanding my network through CwiB’s events is important since networking is a key aspect in building a venture capital.
+I am also eager to learn valuable insights from the female leaders in finance that CWiB invites as its speaker to its Conference programs.
 In addition, I also plan to participate in the Venture Capital club to learn more about the entrepreneurial ecosystem and the role of VC in that ecosystem.

 Upon graduating from the MSFE program, I see myself going back to Indonesia and working as an investment analyst at one of the leading VCs.
 Surrounding myself with experts in the field and observing how they value and assess businesses before deciding to invest will be pivotal to achieving my goal.